-Lhermitte’s sign is a short, intense sensation that feels similar to an electric shock passing down the neck and spine and radiating through the trunk and limbs.
+Lhermitte’s sign is a short, intense, electric-shock like sensation that passes down the neck and spine and radiates through the trunk and limbs.
+It is a symptom of multiple sclerosis (MS) but can affect people without MS.

 Some people refer to Lhermitte’s sign as the barber chair phenomenon because it can happen when a person bends their head forward rapidly.